 Let me start off by saying this: I am a planner through and through.
 I plan everything.
 Lists and methods and processes and blueprints are my ‘thing’.
 I always try to find the most logical and systematic way to do something, and this definitely applies to writing books too.
 But when I started writing my first full length novel in early 2019, I didn’t plan or plot or outline to the extent I do now, and it showed!
 I wrote myself into plot holes, my characters were two dimensional, and I included too many extraneous details.
 Although I could solve some/all of those issues after writing the first draft, it was just so overwhelming.
 I wanted a way to prevent the issues from happening in the first place!

 Simplifying the Novel Planning Process

 I wanted – and needed – to simplify my novel writing process which meant deep-diving into planning!
-Novel planners were too generic and/or caused more procrastination!
+Novel planners were too basic and/or generic and/or caused more procrastination!
 Combining notebooks and whiteboards and big sheets of paper with sticky notes felt too messy and confusing for my desperate-for-order brain.
 Using Word tables and spreadsheets meant even more screen time and resulted in endless variations of desktop files, most of which I ended up completely forgetting about.
 I wanted logic and structure and a methodical system that I could hold in my hands.
 So I created one!
-An amalgamation of everything I’ve learnt from my English and creative writing degree, many years of writing my own books, ghostwriting books, editing books for fellow indie authors, and all the writing and editing courses and story craft books I’ve heavily invested in…
+An amalgamation of everything I’ve learnt from my English and creative writing degree, many years of writing my own stories, ghostwriting books, editing books for fellow indie authors, and all the writing and editing courses and story craft books I’ve heavily invested in…

 Introducing the Crime Novel Planner so you too can learn how to plan and write multiple books in a year!